Wang Wei (Gējì): Biography

 Wishing to change her life, she turned to Buddhism and started to travel, dressed in a simple cotton robe.
-During her travels she climbed to the peaks of mount Dabie, Mount Xuan, Mount Tianzhu, Mount Kuang and Mount Lu.
+During her travels she climbed to the peaks of Mount Dabie, Mount Xuan, Mount Tianzhu, Mount Kuang and Mount Lu.
 After travelling she settled in Wulin.
 She intended to spend the rest of her life there and prepared a tomb for her eventual death.
-As the Ming dynasty began to crumble, the time became chaotic and Wang was raped in the early 1640s, after which she turned away from Buddhism.
+As the Ming dynasty began to crumble, leading to widespread violence and a breakdown of social norms, she turned away from Buddhism.

 Wang married a Censorate official, Xu Yuqing.
 Xu was a man of integrity, and was later dismissed from his post after disagreements with the Chongzhen Emperor.
 The couple were uprooted after Ming fell in 1644, and moved around the south.
 Although the couple vowed to live and die together, when Wang died of an illness in 1647, Xu lived on to mourn her.

 Writing

 Wang was a writer and anthologist of travelogues.
-Tina Lu has argued that nature was only the secondary topic of her work, with the primary focus being a, 'landscape of nostalgia,' that Wang used to express her identity as a traveller.
-She wrote several hundred travelogues.
-These may have been part of a commercial venture catering to the late Ming travel boom.
-One of her works, Ming shan ji (Records of the Famous Mountains), ran to several hundred chapters.
+She is known to have written several hundred, perhaps partly as a commercial venture catering to the late Ming travel boom.
+One of these, Ming shan ji (Records of the Famous Mountains), ran to several hundred chapters.
+Other works of Wang's include "Yueyuan Poetry Collection" (樾媛诗集), "Yuanyoucao" (远游草), "Qishancao" (期山草), "Famous Mountain Records" (名山记), "Yuanyou Manuscript" (远游稿), "Fushantingcao" (浮山亭草), "Yueguan Poetry Collection" (樾馆诗集)", and "Selected Unburned Manuscripts" (未焚稿选).
+While much of Wang's poetry dealt with the landscape, Tina Lu has argued that nature was only the secondary topic of her work, with the primary focus being a "landscape of nostalgia" that Wang used to express her identity as a traveller.

-Her poetry appears in the anthology of late Ming-early Qing female poets Zhong Xiang Ci.
+Her poetry appears in the Zhong Xiang Ci, an anthology of late Ming-early Qing female poets.

 Wang's shi poems were described by Qing dynasty commentators as comparable to those of Li Qingzhao and Zhu Shuzhen in their beauty and serenity.